A – Proposal for the creation at UNESCO-IHP of the

 A potential new Observer is proposed by one of the Members, with the CV and statement-of-interest distributed through the Technical Secretary.
 To become an Observer, the candidate must demonstrate 1) specific “knowledge” on land subsidence occurrences in the country she/he will represent and 2) that land subsidence is a key field of her/his actual research or work; or 3) In the case (1) and (2) cannot be “accomplished”, the candidate must have strong connections/collaborations with local academic/administrative/technical institutions, especially if he/she will represent a developing country (mainly for Africa, Asia, and Latin America) that are regions of particular interest for UNESCO.
 An observer participates in the meeting but only members can vote on the LaSII decisions.

-If an Observer position is not available (the country is already represented by 2 Members/Observers) or the above requirements are not fulfilled, a land-subsidence scientist/expert can be integrated as an “Associate” to LaSII activities when she/he demonstrates a sufficient interest in land subsidence as evaluated by the LaSII.
-Associates are expected to follow and participate in LaSII activities.
+If an Observer position is not available (the country is already represented by 2 Members/Observers) or the above requirements are not fulfilled, a land-subsidence scientist/expert can be integrated as an “Affiliate” to LaSII activities when she/he demonstrates a sufficient interest in land subsidence as evaluated by the LaSII.
+Affiliates are expected to follow and participate in LaSII activities.
 Attendance to every annual LaSII meetings is not mandatory but can be requested.
-The permanence of associates will be evaluated every five years based on their contribution to land subsidence activities.
+The permanence of affiliate will be evaluated every five years based on their contribution to land subsidence activities.

-The Chairman will send a letter to communicate the new Member/Observer/Associate is admitted and to notify his commitments to the LaSII.
+The Chairman will send a letter to communicate the new Member/Observer/Affiliate is admitted and to notify his commitments to the LaSII.

 Chairman, Vice-Chairman, Technical Secretary